GULibrarySandbox/content-embedding-examples/docs/3-rise.md

 Alternatively, you can simply upload the page and link directly to it, in which can it will appear in its own page at full screen.

 [Link to rise content](rise/index.html)

+Nerdy tip: The product and company called 'Articulate' is [pronounced with a long 'a' at the end](https://community.articulate.com/discussions/articulate-storyline/articulate-pronunciation), like 'late'!
+{:. .note }